What Is Dim Sum? The Story of a Chinese Cultural Tradition

 #7 Fried taro dumplings (Wu gok)

-Also known as taro croquettes, fried taro dumplings are an iconic dumpling with a crispy and fluffy outer layer of boiled and mashed taro.
+Also known as taro croquettes, fried taro dumplings are iconic dumplings with a crispy and fluffy outer layer of boiled and mashed taro.
 On the inside is most commonly seasoned ground pork although other fillings are possible.

 Fried taro dumplings - Wu gok